-11The 2-year dietary studies in F344 rats by Levine et al. (1983) and B6C3F1 mice by Lish et al. (1984) were available only as a laboratory reports.
-An external peer review was conducted by EPA in July 2012 to evaluate the accuracy of experimental procedures, results, and interpretation and discussion of the findings presented.
-A report of this peer review performed by Versar, Inc. is available through the EPA's IRIS Hotline at (202) 566-1676 (phone) or hotline.iris@epa.gov (e-mail address), and on the Health and Environmental Research Online (HERO) database (U.S. EPA, 2012e).
+$^{11}$ The 2-year dietary studies in F344 rats by Levine et al. (1983) and B6C3F1 mice by Lish et al. (1984) were available only as a laboratory reports.
+An external peer review was sought by EPA in July 2012 to evaluate the accuracy of experimental procedures, results, and interpretation and discussion of the findings presented.
+A report of this peer review organized by Versar, Inc. is available on the Health and Environmental Research Online (HERO) database (U.S. EPA, 2012c).
 The 2-year dietary study in Sprague-Dawley rats by Hart (1976) is available as an unpublished technical report.